passmarked/browser/README.md

 });

 /**
-* Load a page with the specified url and options.
+* Load a page with the specified URL and options.
 * See #Options for all possible config options.
 **/